aiformankind/lets-stop-wildfires-hackathon-2.0/README.md

 #### Eligibility

-1. This hackathon is open to everyone at least 16 years old.
+1. This hackathon is open to everyone at least 18 years old.
+If you are in high school and would like to participate, you will be paired with another participant who will serve as a mentor.

 #### Hackathon Period
 The hackathon starts on **Saturday June 20, 2020 at 9AM PT and ends on Sunday Aug 23, 2020 at 11:59PM PT**.